iparakati/girlfriends-day-gift-site/README.md

-I made this site for my girlfriend on Girlfriend's Day.
+I made this site for Girlfriend's Day 2024.
 Making this site allowed me to practice my web design skills.
 The gift wrap images were generated using Midjourney.